 The travel and living expenses of an Arbitrator who resides outside the hearing venue shall be borne by the party appointing such an Arbitrator.
 If a sole or neutral Arbitrator resides outside the hearing venue, travel and living expenses shall be borne equally by the parties.
 In each case the Award may assess a different proportion, if justice and equity require.

-In the discretion of the Arbitrator, the parties may be required to provide security for the Arbitrator's fees at appropriate times during the proceedings, in advance of any fees being determined by an Award.
+In the discretion of the Arbitrator, the parties may be required to provide cost deposits to secure the Arbitrator's fees and expenses at appropriate times during the proceedings, in advance of any fees being determined by an Award.
 In appropriate circumstances, e.g. significant fees or costs incurred or delay encountered, the Arbitrator may make periodic or interim distributions from the cost deposits.

 At the sole discretion of the Arbitrator, and to further the ends of justice, the claimant may be required to provide security for an opposing party's costs.
 In the appropriate circumstances, the Arbitrator may require such opposing party to provide counter-security for the claimant.